 Usage: FIND_PATH(PATH_DEFINE fileName path1 path2 path3...)
-If the file is found, then PATH_DEFINE is set to the path where it was found
+If the file is found, then PATH_DEFINE is set to the path where it was found.
+If DOC is specified the next argument is the documentation string for the cache entry NAME.

 • FIND_PROGRAM - Find an executable program.